158 military personnel face Court Martial over alleged professional misconduct

 A total of 158 military personnel are to face a Court Martial for offences bordering on alleged professional misconduct.

-The News Agency of personnel comprised of 28 officers and 130 soldiers.
+The News Agency of Nigeria (NAN) reports that the personnel comprised of 28 officers and 130 soldiers.

 The military court was inaugurated on Saturday at the Maimalari Cantonment in Maiduguri by the Theatre Commander of the Joint Task Force “Operation Hadin Kai”, Maj.
 Gen. Christopher Musa.